What does health and dental benefits fraud look like?

 - Letting someone not covered by your plan use your benefits.

-Benefits fraud can be committed by health or dental service providers, plan members or both.
+Benefits fraud and abuse can be committed by health or dental service providers, plan members or both.
 You can become involved in benefits fraud without even knowing it.
 For example, a health or dental care provider could ask you to sign a blank claim form which they can use dishonestly later without your knowledge.
 If they do, you are involved in benefits fraud.
+While not fraud, a health or dental care provider may encourage you to “use it or lose it” when it comes to your benefits; if you are using your benefits to the maximum when products or services are not medically necessary, you are abusing your benefits.